chassisml/chassis/docs/docs/guides/frameworks/transformers.md

-This page provides examples that build model containers from models built with the **[Transformers](https://huggingface.co/docs/transformers/index)** library.
+This page provides examples that build model containers from models developed from the **[Transformers](https://huggingface.co/docs/transformers/index)** library.

 Each example requires the `transformers` package be installed at a minimum.
 Use pip to install this in your Python environment: